faraday-academy/intro-to-software-architecture/design_docs/CURRICULUM_APP_GREENFIELD_DESIGN.md

 ### 6.3 Database Design

 - **Users Collection:** Stores user information and hashed passwords.
+- **Auth Collection:** Stores hashed passwords with a foriegn key reference to the user table.
+- **AuthCodes:** Verification codes to confirm email address.
+They will expire after 30 minutes.
 - **Curriculums Collection:** Stores details of each curriculum, including sections and resources.